Karen Hein

-Dr. Karen Hein is a pediatrician and health policy expert who founded the first HIV/AIDS program for adolescents in the world.
+Dr. Karen Hein is a pediatrician and health policy expert who founded the first comprehensive HIV/AIDS program (research, clinical care and advocacy) for adolescents in the world.

 Early life

 Karen Hein was born in 1944 in New York City.
 Her father was a physician.
 Her mother also showed great interest in medicine, auditing classes at Karen's father's medical school and volunteering in his genetics lab, while at the same time caring for the couple's four children.
 Karen later said that she became a physician "because my mother couldn't".

 Education

 Dr. Hein earned her bachelor's degree from the University of Wisconsin in 1966.
 She first entered medical school at Dartmouth Medical School in 1966 and attended there from 1966 to 1968.
 She then transferred to Columbia University College of Physicians and Surgeons where she graduated with an M.D. in 1970.

 Career

 After graduating from medical school, Dr. Hein completed a fellowship in adolescent medicine at Montefiore Hospital.
 Her first job out of fellowship was at the Spofford Juvenile Center, treating adolescent patients in trouble with the law.
+Subsequently, Dr Hein went on to a series of senior leadership positions in The Federal Government (Professional Staff of The US Senate Finance Committee, philanthropy (as President, William T Grant Foundation, ‘think tank’ (as Executive Officer, The Institute of Medicine, now renamed The National Academy of Medicine) as well as serving on the Advisory Boards of many not-for-profit organizations including The RAND Corp's Health Advisory Board, The IRC, ChildFund International and CUSON Advisory Boards.